uriel1998/PDFMtEd/README.md

 **Features:**

 - easily process multiple files and folders right from your file manager
-- preview your documents in your default PDF viewer and file manager before editing them
+- preview your documents in your default PDF viewer before editing them
 - rename files based on metadata
+- perform OCR on files by calling ocrmypdf

 ### PDFMtEd Inspector